jon-jacky/Piety/editors/README.md

 blocking, so they can run in the cooperative multitasking system, [Piety](../piety/README.md).
 Here *etty* wraps *ed*, *edna* wraps *edo*, and *desoto* wraps *edda*.
 More nesting!  *edsel* is already a *Console* object, so it doesn't require a wrapper.

+Yet another dimension arises from running programs as tasks under the Piety scheduler.
+We have found that some bugs only appear when programs are run as tasks.  *edsel_task.py* runs *edsel* as a single task.

 Several of the programs and modules here are described by their own *.md* and *.txt* files (*ed.md* and *ed.txt* for *ed.py*, etc.)